 So, on the upside, it was a year full of firsts.

 I broke a vow to never get behind the wheel and dared to drive.
 Granted, it was a golf-cart, but still gutsy by my standards.
 I finally caved into fashion and conceded to rock red lipstick and, really, it was revolutionary.
 I made more desserts than I have in the last three decades without any fiascos or the feeling of impending doom.
-I also managed not to miss a single second of MasterChef and finally ditched delusion and denial and dropped those pesky pounds that made my pants fit funny.
+I also managed not to miss a single second of MasterChef and finally ditched the denial and dropped those pesky pounds that made my pants fit funny.

 However, if you ask the husband, the real highlight of this hallowed year had to be my willingness to head out on a (semi)regular basis without being a perpetual pain in the a** about it.